 It is dependant on sensible feedback from travellers committed to helping others.
-We hope that it will compliment other sources of information such as that provided by the Foreign and Commonwealth Office, guide books and gap year providers.
+We hope that it will compliment other sources of information such as that provided by the Foreign, Commonwealth & Development Office (FCDO), guidebooks and gap year providers.
 We really want travellers to feed in tips and advice as a result of their ongoing travels or reflections on recent experiences.

-On a positive note, if you have had a great experience on a safe and reliable bus in Peru, please log the information on to the Safety Net so others can benefit.
+On a positive note, if you have had a great experience on a safe and reliable bus in Peru, please do log the information on to the Safety Net so others can benefit.
 To give some ideas of the sort of contributions which might be helpful:

-Areas prone to crime.
+- Areas prone to crime.

-Safe hostels/guest houses where you felt very happy to use their safes/store kit.
+- Safe hostels/guest houses where you felt very happy to use their safes/store kit.

-Taxi/buses to avoid or alternatively ones you would recommend.
+- Taxi/buses to avoid or alternatively ones you would recommend.

 For Travel Safety tips relevant to you, click below;

 |Wed 09 Nov 22||Virtual||7||left|

 |Thu 05 Jan 23||London||12||left|

 Covid -19 over 4m deaths & 187m cases globally